 My daydreams of our relationship were much better than the reality.
 I expected too much I guess.
 Every time he touched me I cringed and I felt so relieved when we had to cancel our plans.
 I could go days without talking to him and never even noticed.

-Only good thing that came out of that relationship was that I was finally able to tell the world that I was in a relationship.
+The only good thing that came out of that relationship was that I was finally able to tell the world that I was in a relationship.
 That I had a boyfriend.

 Except I didn’t want to.
 I didn’t want people to know, I actually felt ashamed to be in a relationship that felt so fake cuz it was just fake.